vangav/vos_backend/README.md

   + [Vangav M](http://www.vangav.com/)
 + Vangav Backend generates most of the code needed, you just connect the logic dots by putting in few lines of method calls.

-Alternatively one can use Vangav Backend as a commons lib for any JAVA project using the main jar [vos_backend.jar](https://github.com/vangav/vos_backend/tree/master/dist). [lib](https://github.com/vangav/vos_backend/tree/master/lib) contains more jars that are needed for using some of those utilities.
+Alternatively one can use Vangav Backend as a commons lib for any JAVA project using the main jar [vos_backend.jar](https://github.com/vangav/vos_backend/tree/master/dist).
+And [lib](https://github.com/vangav/vos_backend/tree/master/lib) contains more jars that are needed for using some of those utilities.

 # System Requirements